The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 FastRoute is an open-source global router originally derived from Iowa State University FastRoute4.1.

-During global routing tool will analyze available routing resource and check for H/V overflow with congestion report.
-If there is no congestion reported means design is ready for detail routing.
+The global router analyzes available routing resources and automatically allocates them to avoid any  H/V  overflow violations for optimal routing.
+It generates a congestion report for GCells showing total resources, demand, utilization, location and the H/V violation status.
+If there are no violations reported then the design can proceed to detail routing.

 Refer to the built-in example [here](../../src/grt/test/gcd.tcl).